google/cro3/contrib/corp-ssh-helper-helper/README.md

 # corp-ssh-helper-helper

-corp-ssh-helper-helper is a helper tool to interact with DUTs from inside the ChromiumOS SDK chroot where corp-ssh-helper is not available.
+corp-ssh-helper-helper is a helper tool to interact with DUTs (DUT stands for Device under test) from inside the ChromiumOS SDK chroot where corp-ssh-helper is not available.

 ## Prerequisites